 There are several outrigger boats available at Socorro for your Sohoton Bay sojourn.
 Island hopping rates starts at ₱2000.

 If you are coming from Cebu, you can either take a ferry to Surigao or a flight to Siargao.

 Things to do

-- Beach Hopping – There are a lot, so its easy to find one and have your lunch at any beach of your choice.
+- Beach Hopping – There are a lot of beach fronts to choose.
+You can have your lunch at any beach of your choice.

-- Tojoman Lagoon (Sohoton Bay Jellyfish Sanctuary) – The spotted jellies or sting-less jellyfishes (Mastigias papua) of Sohoton usually surfaces starting June to mate.
-You can watch them but don’t lift the vulnerable species out of the water.
+- Tojoman Lagoon (Sohoton Bay Jellyfish Sanctuary) – The spotted jellies or sting-less jellyfishes (Mastigias papua) of Sohoton usually surface from the later part of May to early July.
+You can watch them, but don’t touch them.
+Don’t even try lifting the vulnerable species out of the water.

 - Makukuob Cave – Swim, wade, spelunk, and cliff-dive.
-That is a package that you need to complete.
+That is the full package that you need to complete.
 Remember, going back and skipping a step is not an option.

 - Tiktikan Lake – With the calm water and the enchanting surroundings, you could finish a book when someones paddles for you around the lake.